History of Tibet (1950–present): 1956–1976: Reforms and upheaval

 Uprisings against socialist land reforms and other policies broke out in Amdo and eastern Kham in 1956, fueling the Tibetan resistance movement.
 Armed rebellions initially attained considerable success, and with CIA support much of southern Tibet fell into the hands of guerilla fighters such as the Chushi Gangdruk.
 During the fighting, tens of thousands of Tibetans were killed.
 Due to the suppression of religious practices in Tibet, the 14th Dalai Lama and other Tibetans sometimes sought refuge in India.

 Speculations that the Dalai Lama might be abducted led to further violence and revolt in 1959, but the Tibetan forces were outnumbered and poorly armed.
 Their accounts claim that during a Chinese operation launched in Lhasa, 10,000 to 15,000 Tibetans were killed within three days.
 Artillery shells landed near the Potala Palace.
 Fearing the capture of the 14th Dalai Lama, Tibetan civilians surrounded his residence, at which point the Dalai Lama fled with the help of the CIA to India.
 On 28 March, the Chinese installed the Panchen Lama, who had been under their watch, in Lhasa and claimed that he was the head of the Government of Tibet in the absence of the Dalai Lama.

-The Tibetan Government in Exile estimates that 87,000 Tibetans were killed during the 1959 uprising.
+The Tibetan Government in Exile estimates that 87,000 Tibetans were killed during the 1959 uprising, though this is not widely accepted by Western nor Chinese scholars.
 Tibetologist Tom Grunfeld said "the veracity of such a claim is difficult to verify."
 Warren W. Smith, a writer with Radio Free Asia, points out that the 87,000 losses were not necessarily killed.

 Guerilla warfare

 After 1959, Tibetan resistance forces operated from Nepal.
-Around 2,000 rebels were based out of the semi-independent Kingdom of Mustang; many of them trained at Camp Hale near Leadville, Colorado, in the United States Tibetan exiles claim that 430,000 died in total during the 1959 uprising and the subsequent 15 years of guerrilla warfare.
-It stopped only after American support was withdrawn and the Nepalese military dismantled the operation in the 1970s.
+Around 2,000 rebels were based out of the semi-independent Kingdom of Mustang; many of them trained at Camp Hale near Leadville, Colorado, in the United States Tibetan exiles claim that 430,000 died in total during the 1959 uprising and the subsequent years of guerrilla warfare.
+Organized warfare died down after American support was withdrawn and the Nepalese military dismantled the operation in the 1970s.

 Famine

 China suffered widespread famine between the years 1959 and 1961.
 The causes are disputed.
-Drought and poor weather played a part and the policies of the Great Leap Forward contributed to the famine, but the relative weights of each are in dispute.
-Estimates of deaths vary; according to official government statistics, there were 15 million deaths.
-Unofficial estimates by scholars have estimated the number of famine victims to be between 20 and 43 million.
+Drought and poor weather played a part, and the policies of the Great Leap Forward contributed to the famine, but the relative weights of each cause are unclear.
+Estimates of deaths vary; according to official government statistics, there were 15 million deaths. across all of China due to the famine Scholars have estimated the number of famine victims to be as high as 55 million.
+During the Seven Thousand Cadres Conference in early 1962, Liu Shaoqi, then President of China, formally attributed 30% of the famine to natural disasters and 70% to man-made errors.